StackStorm-Exchange/stackstorm-zabbix/README.md

 (These configuration values are corresponding to [the Macros of Zabbix](https://www.zabbix.com/documentation/3.2/manual/appendix/macros/supported_by_location))

+You can also modify 'Default message' in the 'Operations' tab of your 'Action' to be structured as a JSON Array, JSON Dict, or a string, and the trigger will receive it that way.

 # StackStorm Configuration
 You need to set configure the Zabbix pack before running actions: